salkuadrat/learning/packages/learning_translate/README.md

 ### Supported Languages

-Here is constant variables you can use in learning_translate.
+Here is constant language variables you can use in learning_translate.

 ```dart
 const AFRIKAANS = "af";